Agnes Jebet Ngetich

 Agnes Jebet Ngetich (born 23 January 2001) is a Kenyan long-distance runner.
+As of 2026, she holds the current world record in the women's only half marathon, with a time of 1:05:15 set at the 2026 World Athletics Road Running Championships.
+She is also the reigning World Cross Country Champion, having won the title at the 2026 World Cross Country Championships.

-She won two medals at the 2023 World Cross Country Championships with bronze in the senior women's race and team gold.
+She previously won two gold medals with Kenya in the team events at the 2023 and 2024 World Cross Country Championships, with a bronze medal in the senior women's race in 2023.
 In January 2024, with a time of 28:46, she set the 10 km run world record in Valencia, breaking the previous record by 28 seconds.
 En route to this time, Ngetich also broke the 5 km run world record, splitting 14:13 at 5 km which was 6 seconds faster than the previous world record.
 Ngetich also holds the second fastest half marathon mark in history, at 1 hour 3 minutes and 4 seconds.

-Career
+She is coached by Julien Di Maria.

+Biography

 At the age of 16, Ngetich placed 8th in the 2017 Under-20 Kenya National Cross Country.
 That same year, she finished 6th in the World Youth Trials, clocking 9:13.0 over 3000 meters.

 In February 2018, Ngetich rose to 4th place in the Under-20 Kenya National Cross Country division.
 Shortly after, she secured another 4th position at the Under-20 Africa Cross Country Championship in Algeria, contributing to Kenya's Team Gold win.
 In March 2019, aged 18, Ngetich won the 5000 metres at the Kenya African Under-20 Trials.

 In September 2022, Ngetich finished runner-up to Sheila Chepkirui at the Brasov Running Festival 10 km road race in Brașov, Romania.

 2023

 On 18 February 2023, aged 22, Ngetich won the bronze medal in the individual race and gold in the team standings at the World Cross Country Championships held in Bathurst, Australia.

-In September 2023, Ngetich broke the women-only world 10km record in the Transylvania 10km in Brasov, Romania, with a time of 29:24.
+In September 2023, Ngetich broke the women-only world 10 km record in the Transylvania 10 km in Brasov, Romania, with a time of 29:24.
 This surpassed the previous mark of 30:01 set by Agnes Tirop in Herzogenaurach in 2021.
-Ngetich completed the first 5km in 14:25, which was four seconds faster than the previous women-only world record over this distance.
+Ngetich completed the first 5 km in 14:25, which was four seconds faster than the previous women-only world record over this distance.
 The same month, the organizers of the run released a statement that the distance of the run was 25 m short which led to a non-record-eligible course.